 Despite the seriousness of his injury, the insurance carrier for the responsible party offered an amount that wouldn't even cover Mr. W's medical bills.
-The Law Firm of Heintz & Becker filed a lawsuit on Mr. W's behalf.
-On the eve of trial, the insurance carrier agreed to pay $600,000.00.
+Heintz & Becker filed a lawsuit on Mr. W's behalf.
+On the eve of trial, the insurance carrier agreed to pay $600,000.
 Mr. W's bills have been paid and he has the money necessary to care for his future medical needs.

 Premises Liability -- $450,000 Settlement

-Ms. H. suffers from traumatically induced right sided Brachial Plexopathy.
+Ms. H. suffers from traumatically induced right-sided Brachial Plexopathy, a form of peripheral neuropathy.
 To Ms. H. these are just big words.
 All she understands is that the arm and wrist above her dominant hand are basically paralyzed in a spastic type palsy position close to her chest.
 She knows that any attempt to move her elbow or wrist causes substantial pain.
 She understands that as a result of her injury, her dominant hand has been rendered useless.
 She has great difficulty holding a pen or using her hand to form a grip.
 It is difficult to even run a comb through her hair, let alone apply makeup.
 Her life has been effectively shattered.
 She endures pain on a daily basis, not to mention the anguish she feels every time she looks at her right extremity deformity in the mirror.
 She continues to live on a daily regimen of pain killers.
 It is certainly not the way Ms. H. pictured her twilight years.

 Ms. H.'s injuries were the direct result of the negligence of two corporate entities.
 Company A had been contracted by the City of Bradenton to perform renovations along 12th Street West.
 During the course of renovations, Company A had leased a sign from Company B. The sign had been neglected to the extent it was lying across the sidewalk of 6th Avenue West, in the vicinity of the 12th Street renovations, with its legs protruding across the sidewalk pointing toward the street.
 Ms. H had been walking along the very same sidewalk and tripped over the sign, thrusting her toward the concrete.
 She immediately suffered extreme pain in her right arm and wrist.
 Interestingly, Company A blamed Company B for the fall and Company B blamed Company A. Both corporations also saw fit to blame Ms. H. They argued the sign was plainly visible and it was Ms. H.'s fault for not seeing it.

-Ms. H. sought the assistance of the Law Office of Heintz & Becker.
-Despite having incurred nearly $65,000.00 in medical bills, Ms. H. was only offered $75,000.00.
-As a result, the Law Office of Heintz & Becker filed a slip-and-fall injury lawsuit against both negligent corporate entities.
-Ultimately, the firm was able to get the case settled for $450,000.00.
+Ms. H. sought the assistance of the attorneys of Heintz & Becker.
+Despite having incurred nearly $65,000 in medical bills, Ms. H. was only offered $75,000.
+As a result, Heintz & Becker filed a slip-and-fall injury lawsuit against both negligent corporate entities.
+Ultimately, the firm was able to get the case settled for $450,000.
 Ms. H. now faces a future where she at least has financial security to cover the cost of her medical needs and expenses.
 Unfortunately, she will never be relieved of her pain.

-Automobile Accident – $387,000 Bad Faith Verdict in Excess of Policy Limit
+Automobile Accident – $387,000 Bad Faith Verdict In Excess Of Policy Limit in Bradenton, FL

-Automobile Accident – Verdict -- $340,000 Bad Faith Verdict in Excess of Policy Limit
+Automobile Accident – Verdict -- $340,000 Bad Faith Verdict In Excess of Policy Limit in Bradenton, FL

 Mrs. W. was rear-ended on her way home from work.
 Approximately one year later she found herself on the surgeon's table undergoing an anterior cervical discectomy, due to neck injuries suffered in the collision.
 The wreck left Mrs. W. in dire financial straits.
 Having missed almost a full year of work, a decision was made to drop Mr. W's life insurance.
 The couple could not afford the premiums as a result of lost earnings.

-Despite this predicament, the at-fault driver's insurance company failed to offer enough money to cover even Mrs. W.'s medical bills.
-Mr. and Mrs. W. sought our assistance, and we took the case to trial.
-A Manatee County jury returned a verdict that resulted in the insurance company paying $340,700.56 and left them with the financial security they needed.
-This amount was well above the available policy limit.
-The insurance carrier was even required to pay Mrs. W.'s attorney fees.
+Despite this predicament, the at-fault driver's insurance company failed to offer enough money to even cover Mrs. W.'s medical bills.
+Mr. and Mrs. W. sought the experience and expertise of the attorneys of Heintz & Becker, and we took the case to trial.
+A Manatee County jury returned a verdict that resulted in the insurance company paying $340,700.56.
+Mr. and Mrs. W. were left with the financial security they needed.
+This amount was well above the available policy limit and the insurance carrier was required to pay Mrs. W.'s attorney fees.

 Don't let anyone tell you that a back sprain is not a serious injury.
-The common response from those suffering "whiplash" injuries to the skeptics is “try standing in my shoes."
+The common response from those suffering "whiplash" injuries to the skeptics is "Try to walk a mile in my shoes."
 Back injuries are painful, and they can have a disastrous effect on one's life.
-Just ask Mr. O., a client of the Law Office of Heintz & Becker.
+Just ask Mr. O., a client of Heintz & Becker.

 A "whiplash" can be serious.
 At least with respect to Mr. O.'s case, the insurance company ultimately agreed.

-Automobile Accident -- $250,000 Bad Faith Verdict for Whiplash in Excess of Policy Limit
+Automobile Accident -- $250,000 Bad Faith Verdict For Whiplash In Excess Of Policy Limit in Sarasota, FL

 Following her automobile wreck, Ms. P. suffered permanent injuries to both her neck and jaw.
-Through no fault of her own, her health insurance had thereafter been canceled.
+Unfortunately for Ms. P, her health insurance was canceled not long after, through no fault of her own.
 When Ms. P. secured a new policy, the insurer excluded coverage for treatment related to her neck and jaw.
-Ms. P. could no longer afford, what amounted to more than $300.00 per month, in accident-related treatment.
+Ms. P. could no longer afford, in what amounted to more than $300 per month, an accident-related treatment.
 She was only 43 at the time of her wreck.

-The insurance company for the at-fault driver offered to settle the claim for a paltry $8,000.00 and argued that it was just a whiplash.
-Our law firm took the case to trial.
-Realizing the severity of Ms. P.'s injury, a Sarasota County Jury returned a verdict on her behalf in the amount of $250,000.00, an amount well above the defendant's policy limit.
+The insurance company for the at-fault driver offered to settle the claim for a paltry $8,000 and argued that it was "just a whiplash."
+Heintz & Becker took the case to trial.
+Realizing the severity of Ms. P.'s injury, a Sarasota County jury returned a verdict on her behalf in the amount of $250,000, an amount well above the defendant's policy limit.
 Ms. P. now has the financial security she so desperately needed.